Designing Schemas for Messy Real-World Business Logic

 Soft deletes keep everything in one table.
 For high-volume tables (millions of rows), this slows queries even with indexes.
 The archival pattern moves old data to separate tables:

-CREATE TABLE orders_archive (LIKE orders INCLUDING ALL);
+CREATE TABLE orders_archive (LIKE orders INCLUDING DEFAULTS INCLUDING CONSTRAINTS);

 INSERT INTO orders_archive